-After analyzing my situation and what it would take to make one million dollars a year fix and flipping homes I realized it is possible.
-It would take a lot of work and some changes to my business model, but it’s doable.
-Here is a break down I what I would have to do.
+After analyzing my situation and what it would take to make one million dollars a year fix and flipping homes, I realized it is possible.
+It would take a lot of work and some changes to my business model, but it’s possible.
+Here is a breakdown on what I would have to do:

 - Save more money for fix and flipping or find more private money.
 If I were to take all the profits from my current flips and save that money, I would have close to enough after taxes.

 - Lower my turn time to 6 months or less per fix and flip.
 If I do that with ten flips at a time I could flip 20 houses a year, which would greatly increase my income, but still leave me short of one million.
 Now that I have five great contractors I can lower my turn time to six months, but another great contractor might be needed to reach 30 flips a year.

 - I would have to ask for more money from my lender to finance 15 flips at one time.
 They may or may not do this, I have not asked them about raising my limit yet.

 - I would have to expand my flipping area and work non stop all year looking for deals.
 I think it is possible to find 30 flips a year, but it would be tough.
 It also might take time away from my rental properties or real estate business, causing them to suffer.
 If I make one million a year from fix and flipping it would be worth it.

 I think it is possible for me to flip 30 homes a year and make one million dollars.
 Whether I want to or not I have not decided, because I still want to have plenty of time with my family, my real estate team is doing great, my rental properties are doing great and I love writing for InvestFourMore.
 I am not sure I could continue doing everything I am doing now and flip 30 houses a year.
 I do want to continue to grow my flipping business and flip more houses each year.
 Who knows eventually maybe I will get to 30 flips a year and make one million in one year from flipping.